Elevation: 8,277 ft

 This peak is not in the book.

 Reed and Davis Benchmark is a peak located in the interior of Copper Basin.
-It is easily overlooked by most because of larger, perimeter peaks of the Pioneer and White Knob ranges.
+It is easily overlooked by most because of larger, perimeter peaks of the Pioneer and White Knob Mountains.
 With treeless, gentle slopes, this peak can be climbed from any direction.
 USGS Copper Basin Knob

 Reed and Davis Benchmark sits just off of the Copper Basin Loop Road near its intersection with Burma Road, a little more than a mile north of Copper Basin Guard Station.